andrewmolyuk/eslint-plugin-vue-modular/README.md

 A custom ESLint plugin for enforcing modular patterns in Vue projects.

-> The project is in active development and may have breaking changes in minor versions, but we will strive to keep changes minimal and well-documented.

 ## Modular Architecture in Vue

 In Vue applications, modular architecture means organizing your codebase into self-contained feature modules.
 Each module typically contains its own components, composables, stores, and styles, grouped by feature rather than by file type.
 This approach improves maintainability, scalability, and testability by reducing coupling and clarifying dependencies.